stefanofa/awesome/README.md

 ## miscellaneous

-*   [dominikmartn/hue](https://github.com/dominikmartn/hue) - open-source claude code skill that learns any brand and turns it into a complete design system. install once, every UI claude builds matches your brand.
+*   [dominikmartn/hue](https://github.com/dominikmartn/hue) - open-source skill that learns any brand and turns it into a complete design system. works on claude code and codex. install once, every UI your assistant builds matches your brand.

 *   [supermemoryai/skills](https://github.com/supermemoryai/skills) -